 1> if the contention-free Random Access Resources for beam failure recovery request associated with any of the SSBs and/or CSI-RSs have been explicitly provided by RRC; and

+1> if at least one of the SSBs with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs or the CSI-RSs with CSI-RSRP above cfra-csirs-DedicatedRACH-Threshold amongst the associated CSI-RSs is available, or if the provided contention-free Random Access Resources are on an UL BWP of this Serving Cell which is not configured with contention-based Random Access Resources as well:

-1> if at least one of the SSBs with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs or the CSI-RSs with CSI-RSRP above cfra-csirs-DedicatedRACH-Threshold amongst the associated CSI-RSs is available:
+2> if at least one of the SSBs with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs or the CSI-RSs with CSI-RSRP above cfra-csirs-DedicatedRACH-Threshold amongst the associated CSI-RSs is available:

-2>:

-2>select an SSB with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs or a CSI-RS with CSI-RSRP above cfra-csirs-DedicatedRACH-Threshold amongst the associated CSI-RSs;
+3> select an SSB with SS-RSRP above rsrp-ThresholdSSB amongst the associated SSBs or a CSI-RS with CSI-RSRP above cfra-csirs-DedicatedRACH-Threshold amongst the associated CSI-RSs;

+2> else:

+3> select any SSB amongst the associated SSBs or any CSI-RS amongst the associated CSI-RSs.

 2> set the PREAMBLE_INDEX to a ra-PreambleIndex corresponding to the selected SSB or CSI-RS from the set of Random Access Preambles for beam failure recovery request.